Psychiatry #4 (Fiction)

 “Kim, what did you use to cut yourself?
 Are you sure it was a razor blade?”

 They have no idea.
-She moans in pain as they intrude on her being, but her thoughts are secure, sacred, she realizes.
+She moans in pain as they intrude on her being, but her thoughts are secure, safe, sacred, she realizes.

 Alas, sighs echo throughout the room.
 The sound of defeat, and victory for her.